 We know that you did not want to put your loved one into a nursing home, but sometimes their care reaches a point where we can no longer do it all by ourselves.
 When you looked for a place, we know you did everything you could to put your loved one in a good home.

 Unfortunately, it is often hard to detect elder abuse.
 What happens if you do discover your loved one has been the victim of abuse?

-When you need a nursing home abuse attorney in Camden, you can count on the Weitz Firm to be by your side, fighting to make sure your loved one is treated with dignity and get the compensation they deserve.
+When you need a nursing home abuse attorney in Camden, you can count on The Weitz Firm, LLC to be by your side, fighting to make sure your loved one is treated with dignity and get the compensation they deserve.